rockettheme/docs/Docs/grav/themes/requiem/particle_gridpromogallery.md

 ---
-title: Xenon: Grid Promo Gallery Particle
+title: Requiem: Grid Promo Gallery Particle
-description: Your Guide to Recreating Elements of the Xenon Demo for Grav
+description: Your Guide to Recreating Elements of the Requiem Demo for Grav
-breadcrumb: /grav:Grav/!themes:Themes/xenon:Xenon
+breadcrumb: /grav:Grav/!themes:Themes/requiem:Requiem

 ---